mathpl/logmetrics/README.md

     #Interval for EWMA calculation when no new data has been parsed for a key
     ewma_interval: 60,

+    #Metric will be dropped if no new update has been receive within that time
+    stale_treshold_min: 15,

     #Split workload on multiple go routines to scale across cpus
     goroutines: 1,

+    #Poll the file instead of using inotify.
+Defaults to false.
+    poll_file: false

     #Push data to TSD every X seconds.
 Default to 15.
     interval: 15,